wouterroose-tech/jolk/doc/jolk-book.md

 The Type-Gate message chain replaces pattern-matching syntax with a pipeline that uses an Intrinsic  Match container to refine untrusted inputs into safe, typed executions.

-    `String #isInstance(x)                     // Returns Match[String] with the value or Nothing`
+    String #isInstance(x)                     // Returns Match[String] with the value or Nothing
-        `#filter { s -> !(s #isEmpty) }      // If false the content of Selection is dropped`
+        #filter { s -> !(s #isEmpty) }      // If false the content of Selection is dropped
-        `#map { s -> System #printLn(s) }    // It was a non-empty String so it gets printed`
+        #map { s -> System #printLn(s) }    // It was a non-empty String so it gets printed

 The \#case selector acts as a logic gate that evaluates a closure only if the receiver matches the provided argument, maintaining the "flow of messages" philosophy.
 The Tolk toolchain identifies these sequences and "intrinsifies" them into native JVM switch opcodes.

-    `^ status`
+    ^ status
-        `#case(200) { "Success" }         /// Returns if 200, or passes along`
+        #case(200) { "Success" }         /// Returns if 200, or passes along
-        `#case(404) { "Not Found" }       /// Returns if 404, or passes along`
+        #case(404) { "Not Found" }       /// Returns if 404, or passes along
-        `#default { "Unknown Error" };    ///`
+        #default { "Unknown Error" };    ///

-Pattern Matching results in a Match\[T\] to drive logic flow through a message chain, whereas Optional\[T\] is used to represent the state of a value that may be absent over time..
+Pattern Matching results in a `Match[T]` to drive logic flow through a message chain, whereas `Optional[T]` is used to represent the state of a value that may be absent over time..

 ### Exceptions

 While Jolk utilizes the standard Java Exception hierarchy, it eliminates checked exceptions.
-Following the design of languages like Kotlin(6), Jolk does not force the developer to catch exceptions, allowing them to propagate through the call hierarchy.
-In Jolk, exception handling is implemented through unified message passing rather than procedural keywords like try, catch, or throw.
+Following the design of languages like Kotlin[6], Jolk does not force the developer to catch exceptions, allowing them to propagate through the call hierarchy.
+In Jolk, exception handling is implemented through unified message passing rather than procedural keywords like `try`, `catch`, or `throw`.
 This approach treats error handling as a library feature where logic is executed by sending messages to closures.
-Closure is a primitive kernel class with provides \#catch, \#finally methods.
+Closure is a primitive kernel class with provides `#catch`, `#finally` methods.

 **Exception Class**

-**`class`** `Exception {`
+	class Exception {

-    `Self #throw() {`
+	    Self #throw() {
-        `// transpiled to`
+	        // transpiled to
-        `// throw this; };`
+	        // throw this; };
-`}`
+	}

 **Throwing Errors (\#throw)**

 Since there is no throw keyword, exceptions are thrown by sending the \#throw message to an object or a class.

-    `// classic dual call`
+    // classic dual call
-    `Exception exception = Exception #new;`
+    Exception exception = Exception #new;
-    `exception #throw('Description');`
+    exception #throw('Description');

-    `// shortcut implementation`
+    // shortcut implementation
-    `Exception #throw('Description');`
+    Exception #throw('Description');

 **Protected Evaluation (\#catch)**

-To handle a potential exception, you wrap the risky code in a closure (block) and send it the \#catch message.
+To handle a potential exception, you wrap the risky code in a closure (block) and send it the `#catch` message.
 The argument to this message is another closure that uses type-hinted parameters to specify which exception to catch.

-    `{ file #open(fileName) }`
+    { file #open(fileName) }
-        `#catch { IOException e -> System #out #println ("File error") }`
+        #catch { IOException e -> System #out #println ("File error") }
-        `#catch { FileNotFoundException e -> System #out #println ("File not found : " + fileName) };`
+        #catch { FileNotFoundException e -> System #out #println ("File not found : " + fileName) };

 **Cleanup Logic (\#finally)**

-For code that must execute regardless of whether an error occurred, Jolk uses the \#finally message sent to the closure chain.
+For code that must execute regardless of whether an error occurred, Jolk uses the `#finally` message sent to the closure chain.

-    `{ file #open(fileName) }`
+    { file #open(fileName) }
-        `#catch { IOException e -> ... }`
+        #catch { IOException e -> ... }
-        `#finally { file #close };`
+        #finally { file #close };

 ###  Return

 Jolk’s return rule is a hybrid architectural model.
-At its core, the language employs the caret symbol (^) for explicit returns, ensuring type safety and allowing for early exits.
-For Self-returning methods, because Self (PascalCase) is a dynamic, context-aware reference to the current type definition, the mapping ensures that methods are automatically subclass-safe.
-The language reinforces its Semantic Casing rules, where the type identity (Self) naturally governs the return of the instance (self).
+At its core, the language employs the caret symbol (`^`) for explicit returns, ensuring type safety and allowing for early exits.
+For Self-returning methods, because `Self` (PascalCase) is a dynamic, context-aware reference to the current type definition, the mapping ensures that methods are automatically subclass-safe.
+The language reinforces its Semantic Casing rules, where the type identity (`Self`) naturally governs the return of the instance (`self`).

 For closures and logic blocks, Jolk adheres to the principle of Implicit Expression Evaluation.
 The last expression in any block is automatically returned as its result, allowing control-flow structures to function as value-yielding expressions.
 These closure returns are designed for intuitive flow control through Non-Local Returns, allowing a Jolk closure to "reach out" and command its defining method to finish immediately.
 This makes functional patterns—such as custom search blocks—feel significantly more natural.

-In Jolk, the Signature Fence establishes the lexical boundary for this behaviour: when a method omits a return type, the Tolk compiler classifies it as a Command and enforces an implicit return of self, sustaining a "Fluent by Default" architecture.
-Conversely, Query Methods with explicit return types, such as Int or String, require the mandatory use of the Return Operator (^).
+In Jolk, the Signature Fence establishes the lexical boundary for this behaviour: when a method omits a return type, the Tolk compiler classifies it as a Command and enforces an implicit return of `self`, sustaining a "Fluent by Default" architecture.
+Conversely, Query Methods with explicit return types, such as `Int` or `String`, require the mandatory use of the Return Operator (`^`).
 If execution reaches the end of such a block without a caret, the semantic analyser raises a type mismatch error.

 By combining these rules—explicit carets, implicit self-returns, the Self alias, and block-level evaluation—Jolk achieves a "Keyword-Lean Flow" that remains semantically clear while strictly adhering to its unified messaging model.

 ## Reflection & Meta-programming

 In the Jolk substrate, reflection is not an auxiliary library but the foundational primitive of the object model.
 By treating archetypes as first-class Meta-Object Identities, Jolk replaces static keywords with a message-passing protocol that facilitates introspection without the conventional performance overhead.
-Within this architecture, \#new is a standard message transmitted to a class identity.
+Within this architecture, `#new` is a standard message transmitted to a class identity.
 As the class operates as a Mojo (an instance of a Meta-Archetype), it possesses the Meta-Awareness required to execute its own allocation logic.

 To ensure industrial-tier efficiency, the Tolk Compiler employs the @Intrinsic attribute to eliminate reflective syntax during the synthesis phase.
 This process flattens dynamic message-passing into direct machine instructions, "boiling away" the abstraction layer.
 Furthermore, Jolk maintains the integrity of the Lexical Fence by omitting the capability to intrusively bypass access modifiers.
 This preservation of absolute encapsulation is not a limitation but a design mandate; the language necessitates the extension of protocols rather than the violation of private state.

 The industrial weight of the Jolk substrate is predicated on the replacement of runtime reflection with the Generalised Intrinsic Synthesis Protocol.
 In legacy environments, frameworks rely on the "Inference Fog" of dynamic discovery, where method invocation and dependency resolution incur continuous costs in CPU cycles and memory density.
 Jolk eliminates this qualitative overhead by treating architectural patterns as Static Archetype Projections.
-Through the @Intrinsic synthesis engine, the compiler performs Metastructural Mapping of protocol constants during the build phase, unrolling logic into a linear sequence of machine instructions.
+Through the `@Intrinsic` synthesis engine, the compiler performs Metastructural Mapping of protocol constants during the build phase, unrolling logic into a linear sequence of machine instructions.

 This transition from observation to construction ensures Dispatch Invariability; every Mojo, whether synthesised as a Mock or a Serializer, is a native binary fact with a fixed VTable coordinate.
 By anchoring metaprogramming within the sovereign authority of the compiler, the system achieves a "Correct by Construction" state that is natively aligned with high-performance AOT environments like GraalVM, effectively rendering the complexity of runtime bytecode manipulation and reflective proxies obsolete.

 ## Core Type System

 The Jolk Core Type System establishes a unified foundation for the language by seamlessly integrating native Java capabilities with refined, message-based semantics.
 Rather than acting as a simple wrapper, this system governs the identity and behaviour of every entity through a strategic hierarchy of Intrinsic, Augmented, and Shim-less types.
-At its heart, the system treats foundational concepts like Metaclass, Boolean, and Nothing as First-Class Identities, ensuring that even the most basic data structures conform to Jolk's "solid" safety and ergonomic standards.
+At its heart, the system treats foundational concepts like `Metaclass`, `Boolean`, and `Nothing` as First-Class Identities, ensuring that even the most basic data structures conform to Jolk's "solid" safety and ergonomic standards.
 By synthesising these elements, the Core Type System allows developers to leverage the full power of the JVM ecosystem while operating within a consistent, modern, and highly predictable architectural framework.

 ### Intrinsic Types

-In Jolk, an Intrinsic Type refers to foundational kernel objects—such as Int, Boolean or Closure—that appear as first-class, message-receiving entities, marked with the @Intrinsic annotation. but are treated as Pseudo-Identifiers at the bytecode level.
+In Jolk, an Intrinsic Type refers to foundational kernel objects—such as `Int`, `Boolean` or `Closure`—that appear as first-class, message-receiving entities, marked with the `@Intrinsic` annotation. but are treated as Pseudo-Identifiers at the bytecode level.
 Intrinsic Types constitute the Meta-Awareness of Jolk’s object model, serving as the reflective substrate required to map abstract interactions directly onto the physical realities of the JVM.

 While the Tolk engine performs Semantic Flattening to map interactions directly to native JVM opcodes at the execution level, these shadow classes serve as the formal "Anchor Point" in the symbol table, allowing IDEs to offer message completion and JolkDoc to generate human-readable API guides.
 This duality preserves the “everything is an Object” characteristic by treating types like Int or Bool as first-class identities with a discoverable messaging protocol, even though the "object-ness" is a compile-time abstraction that vanishes into high-performance bytecode at runtime.